 Days 10 & 11: King Salmon / Katmai National Park—Brooks Falls

-Day 12: Katmai / Anchorage
+Day 12: Katmai / King Salmon / Anchorage

 Day 13: Anchorage / Depart

 Our Alaska wildlife safari comes to a close today as we transfer to the airport for homeward flights, or ongoing travel for those who have booked extensions.

-Important note on Katmai accommodations:
+Important Note on Katmai Accommodations:

 Photo departures available

 From $9495 (+air)

 Exploring Alaska's Coastal Wilderness